 - New Zealand

-Most SAS students are living in Singapore because of a parent’s job, with the most common employment sectors reported by our parents this year being finance; manufacturing; and information, communication, and technology.
-Other sectors employing significant numbers of SAS parents include professional services; government (including the US embassy and navy); and oil, gas, and energy.
-The average tenure of all currently enrolled students stands at 4.3 years, the longest in recent history.
-The average tenure of students who left SAS in June 2019 was 4.7 years; this average included our Class of 2019 graduating seniors.
+Most SAS students are living in Singapore because of a parent’s job, with the most common employment sectors reported by parents this year being finance; manufacturing; and information, communication, and technology.
+Other sectors employing significant numbers of SAS parents include professional services; government (including the US embassy and navy); oil, gas, and energy; and consumer goods.
+The average tenure of all currently enrolled students stands at 4.4 years, the longest in recent history.
+The average tenure of students who left SAS in June 2020 was 4.8 years; this average included our Class of 2020 graduating seniors.

 Children who enter SAS in the younger grades will see many friends move away over the years, but some will remain right through to graduation day.
-This year, out of our senior class of 300 students, over a third started at SAS in the early learning center or in elementary school!
+This year, out of our senior class of 271 students, 40% joined SAS in the early learning center or in elementary school!
 Of course, the later a student enters SAS, the more classmates he or she will have who have been here the same amount of time or longer.
 And there is a positive aspect to our student body’s fluidity: many SAS students find that they become skilled at making new friends and more open, flexible and resilient as they go through life.

 Each blue dot indicates a house, condo, or apartment building housing at least one SAS student.
 The red dot indicates Singapore American School.